aryatsriv/vscode-copy-highlight/README.md

 # Copy Highlight

-A VS Code extension that provides visual feedback when copying text by briefly highlighting the selected text.
+A VS Code extension that highlights selected text on copy operations.
+While it works great with copy operations, you can configure any custom keyboard shortcut to trigger the highlight effect (see [Custom Keyboard Shortcuts](#custom-keyboard-shortcuts)).

+//Todo: Add screenshot here

 ## Features

--   **Visual Copy Feedback**: Highlights selected text when copying to provide instant visual confirmation
+-   **Visual Feedback**: Highlights selected text with copy shortcut or any customizable keyboard shortcuts
+-   **Copy Integration**: Works seamlessly with standard copy operations Ctrl+C (Cmd+C for mac)
+-   **Custom Shortcuts**: Configure any keyboard shortcut to trigger highlighting
 -   **Customizable Highlighting**: Configure background color, transparency, and duration
 -   **Non-intrusive**: Highlight automatically disappears after a configurable duration
--   **Seamless Integration**: Works with the standard Ctrl+C (Cmd+C on Mac) keyboard shortcut
+-   **Flexible Usage**: Use with copy operations or as a standalone text highlighter

 ![Copy Highlight Demo](images/demo.gif)

-> The extension briefly highlights selected text when you copy, making it clear what was copied to the clipboard.
+> The extension highlights selected text when triggered, making it clear what text is being focused on.
+Works with copy operations or custom shortcuts.

 ## Requirements